Yuan-998/yuan-998.github.io/_posts/2023-1-24-ZooKeeper.md

 For write requests, all writes requests from a single client will be sent to the leader, get ordered by the leader, and be carried in the order they were sent.
 For example, in the above figure, client A sent *m<sub>1</sub>* first and then *m<sub>3</sub>*.
 Client B sent *m<sub>2</sub>*.
 So the vaild orders of all events can be *(m<sub>2</sub>, m<sub>1</sub>, m<sub>3</sub>)* or *(m<sub>1</sub>, m<sub>2</sub>, m<sub>3</sub>)* or *(m<sub>1</sub>, m<sub>3</sub>, m<sub>2</sub>)*.

-For read requests, a read request can be carried on multiple server on the condition that a server crashes when carrying out the read request and the read request has be to redirected to other server.
+For read requests, a read request can be carried on multiple server in the case that a server crashes when answering to the read request.
+So, the read request has be to redirected to other server.

-Let's say there is **only one client** in the system and the client issued a sequence of requests like this, `write(A=10), write(B=8), read(B), read(A)`.
+Let's say there is **only one client** in the system and the client issued a sequence of requests as following, `write(A=10), write(B=8), read(B), read(A)`.
 These requests must be carried in this order, which means `read(B)` returns `8`.

-There is a **mechanism (zxid)** in ZooKeeper to make sure that **no matter the read request goes to which server**, it will get the lastest result.
-The read request will also carry a *zxid* of the latest preceding operations that the client submitted. **The server will ensure its state is at least as up to date as the client's zxid before responding.**
+There is a **mechanism**, zxid, in ZooKeeper to make sure that **no matter the read request goes to which server**, it will get the lastest result.
+The read request will also carry a *zxid* of the latest preceding operations that the client submitted. **The server will ensure its state is at least as up to date as the client's zxid before responding**.

 However, this is not guaranteed if there are multiple clients.
 Other clients might write B as well and the requests might be arranged between `write(B=8)` and `read(B)`.